 4. Baamboozle

-The best Kahoot alternative for young students is Baamboozle.
-It’s best for in-class games, as it allows you to play interactive educational games from a single screen.
+Baamboozle is an excellent platform for young students.
+It’s best for in-class games, as it allows your students to play interactive educational games from a single screen.
+Students can play games online as well.

 The best part about Baamboozle is that it has a free plan that teachers can use to try it out.
-You can play the game of the day and various other games for free.
+You can try the game of the day and various other games for free.

 In fact, there are over a million games created by teachers and made accessible to all teachers on the platform!
 That means that you can access games such as Garfield Hates Lasagna, Two Clues One Food, and other custom games.